-Play.Sport.Australia. is the Australian Sport Commission’s (ASC) new participation game plan and sets out a big picture vision for boosting participation in sport in the years ahead.
+Play.Sport.Australia. is Sport Australia's participation game plan and sets out a big picture vision for boosting participation in sport in the years ahead.
 Play.Sport.Australia. paints a compelling picture of how sport has changed in the last decade and plots the opportunities the Australian sports sector must embrace and maximise in the years ahead.
-It also provides a clear outline of where the ASC expects sports participation to be in the future.
+It also provides a clear outline of where Sport Australia expects sports participation to be in the future.

 Nutrition and hydration are important for anyone playing sport, from elite athletes down to children running around after school.
 The following information provided by the Australian Institute of Sport (AIS) is an easy to follow nutrition and hydration guide for coaches, parents, trainers, athletes, sports scientists and even medical professionals.